Note: Alternative spellings of surname: Lowery, Lowrie, Lowry, Lowrey

 Losses for the 47th Pennsylvania were significant, including a number of men from Company E who had been wounded or killed in action.
 Several resting places for men from the 47th still remain unidentified, the information lost to sloppy Army and hospital records management, or to the trauma-impaired memories of soldiers forced to hastily bury or leave behind the bodies of comrades upon receiving orders to retreat.

-On 23 October, the 47th Pennsylvania returned to Hilton Head, where it served as the funeral Honor Guard for General Ormsby McKnight Mitchel, the commander of the U.S. Army’s 10th Corps and Department of the South who had succumbed to yellow fever on 30 October.
+On 23 October, the 47th Pennsylvania returned to Hilton Head and, in short order, had several of its members assigned to serve as the funeral honor guard for General Ormsby McKnight Mitchel, the commander of the U.S. Army’s 10th Corps and Department of the South who had succumbed to yellow fever on 30 October.
 The Mountains of Mitchel, a part of Mars’ South Pole discovered by Mitchel in 1846 while working as a University of Cincinnati astronomer, and Mitchelville, the first freedmen’s town created after the Civil War, were both later named for him.
 Men from the 47th Pennsylvania were given the high honor of firing the salute over his grave.

-Having been ordered back to Fort Taylor in Key West, Florida with his regiment on 15 November, Private Thomas Lowery received an early Christmas present on 21 December 1862 when he was promoted to the rank of Corporal.
-The timing could mean only one thing – that he had served with distinction two months earlier during the Battle of Pocotaligo, South Carolina.
+Having been ordered back to Fort Taylor in Key West, Florida with his regiment on 15 November, Private Thomas Lowrey received an early Christmas present on 21 December 1862 when he was promoted to the rank of Corporal.
+The timing could mean only one thing—that he had served with distinction two months earlier during the Battle of Pocotaligo, South Carolina.

 The climate was harsh, and disease was a constant companion and foe.

-From March to May 1864, Corporal Thomas Lowery and the 47th made history as the only Pennsylvania regiment to participate in Union General Nathaniel Banks’ Red River Campaign across Louisiana.
+From March to May 1864, Corporal Thomas Lowrey and the 47th made history as the only Pennsylvania regiment to participate in Union General Nathaniel Banks’ Red River Campaign across Louisiana.

 From 14-26 March, the 47th passed through New Iberia, Vermillionville, Opelousas, and Washington while en route to Alexandria and Natchitoches.
 Often short on food and water, the remaining members of the regiment encamped briefly at Pleasant Hill the night of 7 April before continuing on the next day, marching until mid-afternoon.